SDGforskning/sdg-strings/SDG14_query_action_WoS.md

       (
         (
-          ("manage*" OR "plan" OR "planning" OR "governance" OR "restor*"
+          ("manage*" OR "plan" OR "planning" OR "governance" OR "restor*" OR "stock recovery"
           OR "sustainab*"
+          OR "EBFM" OR "ecosystem approach*"
           )
           NEAR/5
               ("implement*" OR "establish*" OR "introduc*" OR "adopt*" OR "design*" OR "propos*" OR "develop*" OR "reform*" OR "improv*" OR "better"
-              OR "strategy" OR "policy" OR "policies" OR "legislat*"
+              OR "law$" OR "legislation" OR "instrument$" OR "strateg*" OR "policy" OR "policies" OR "agreement*" OR "treaty" OR "treaties"
               )
         )
       OR